mohsinyousufi/publicai.network/index.md

 - Limited public capacity in AI is stifling our collective capacity to shape the direction of society.
 - AI is becoming essential infrastructure, like roads and water pipelines - fitting for the public sector.
 - AI systems are growing in power and should reflect society's values, not the values of shareholders.
-- Private companies have a head start - without investment in public capacity now, the gap will grow.
+- Private companies have a head start.
+Without investment in public capacity now, the gap will grow.

 [Learn more about the policy case here](https://publicai.network/whitepaper){:target="_blank" rel="noopener" class="button"}